QueryClick/lunch-and-learn/session-one/README.md

 [Learn more about primitives here](https://developer.mozilla.org/en-US/docs/Glossary/Primitive) (notice I left out the type of symbol?
 That is new to JavaScript, you can ignore that for now!).

 **Objects**
-Objects are a data structure containting data and instructions on how to work with the data.
-Objects have propeties, which have a name (key) and a value.
+Objects are a data structure containing data and instructions on how to work with the data.
+Objects have properties, which have a name (key) and a value.
 The value can be different data types, and even a function (which is typically called a method if referenced inside of an object).
 Objects in JavaScript are similar to objects in real life!
 Let's create an object scenario:
 I have a car.
 The car is the object!
 The car is made up of key information (properties) such as `make, model, colour, seats`.
 These keys have values such as black, 5 etc. Let's make our object!